On this page

 An overseas bank will usually add a margin or mark-up to the exchange rate when it handles the transaction and currency conversion.

-Your card issuer may still charge you an international transaction fee if you pay in Australian dollars, as the transaction occurred overseas.
+The card issuer may still charge an international transaction fee if payment is made in Australian dollars, as the transaction occurred overseas.

 Cards are not widely accepted in some overseas locations